Ganymede-Bio/website-docusaurus/docs/nodes/App/Load_Parquet_to_Table.md

 ### Node Description

-Loads parquet files saved in Ganymede storage into datalake tables.
-Data will be appended to the datalake table if it already exists, otherwise create a new one.
+Loads parquet files saved in Ganymede storage into data lake tables.
+Data will be appended to the data lake table if it already exists, otherwise create a new one.

 ### Node Attributes

 - **table_name**
-  - The new or existing table name in the datalake
+  - The new or existing table name in the data lake
 - **storage_regex**
   - Regex to identify parquet files